Despite being a natural part of our ecosystem, Australian weeds can cause significant damage when left unchecked.

 Couch grass, or Bermuda grass, is a persistent warm-season weed.
 It can invade lawns and garden beds and is known for its tenacious underground root system.

 Control tips: Couch grass is hard to eradicate.
 Frequent mowing can weaken couch grass.
-But the best way to get rid of couch grass is to stop it receiving sunlight.
+But the best way to get rid of couch grass is to stop it from receiving sunlight.
 This can be done with landscape fabric or a thick layer of cardboard.
 Herbicides labelled for grassy weeds can be used, but control may require multiple applications.
-Glyphosate-based product is the most effective.
+Glyphosate-based products are the most effective.

 8. Caltrop (Tribulus terrestris)